-Inner Ionosphere Report Summary:
+Inner Ionosphere Quick Summary:

 Blue jets shooting up out of storm clouds.

-In discussing earth’s atmosphere, The Urantia Book states the following, “The lower five or six miles of the earth’s atmosphere is the troposphere; this is the region of winds and air currents which provide weather phenomena.
+In discussing earth’s atmosphere, The Urantia Book states the following at 58:2.6, “The lower five or six miles of the earth’s atmosphere is the troposphere; this is the region of winds and air currents which provide weather phenomena.
 Above this region is the inner ionosphere and next above is the stratosphere.”
 Urantia Book enthusiasts and critics alike have long considered this statement to be a mistake because the longstanding understanding of the earth’s atmosphere has been that the ionosphere exists above the stratosphere.

 However, in the late 1980’s and early 1990’s, over thirty years after The Urantia Book‘s publication, observation of “blue jets” were conclusively documented and accepted as an atmospheric condition.
 Notwithstanding that this phenomenon is still not well understood, what has been learned about blue jets indicates that there must be an ionospheric layer below the stratosphere.
 Blue jets form above thunderclouds and often reach a height of about 25 miles above sea level.
 The long-recognized ionosphere, which exists above the stratosphere, begins at around 30 miles above sea level.